-Bioenergy is continuously retransformed cyclically.
+Biomass energy is continuously retransformed cyclically.
 The typical bioenergetic cycle of plants is called the "Calvin cycle".
 The bioenergetic cycle of living beings is called the "Krebs cycle".
 In these cycles the transformation of sugars occurs in other carbohydrates, the purpose of this transformation is the synthesis of very high energy concentration molecules, such as ATP and ADP.

-Technological uses of bioenergy
+Technological uses of biomass energy

 Man discovered that biological entities can burn, and thought that this was the "spirit" that made biological entities animate, move and live.
-Fire was something mysterious and magical, the control of this energy resource allowed to overcome other animals and an evolutionary development (evolution) also based on the control of energy resources external to its physiology.
+The fire was something mysterious and magical, the control of this energy resource allowed to overcome other animals and an evolutionary development (evolution) also based on the control of energy resources external to its physiology.

 Bioenergy and biomass

-Biomass is a source of renewable energy.
+Biomass energy is a source of renewable energy.
 Biomass is composed of biological waste from our homes, gardens or fields, or is even produced especially in the field through special crops.

-Based on biomass, it is possible to obtain fuel gas, biodiesel and ethanol, which is a type of biobenzene that is already widely used in Brazil.
+Starting from biomass, it is possible to obtain fuel gas, biodiesel and ethanol, which is a type of biobenzene that is already widely used in Brazil.

 Nature has been developing this energy on our planet for a few billion years, and the result is a very efficient energy system.
 They have evolved specialized energy strategies that differ from one animal to another, from one species to another, from a biome.

 An American biologist, Shelley D. Minteer, in 2003 presented an electric battery that works with sugar, but also with alcohol or any carbohydrate.
 The system has special "fixed" bacteria in the battery electrode.
-The enzymes of the bacteria are able to eliminate the sugar and react with the oxygen in a reaction of reduction of the oxidation (redox).
+The enzymes of the bacteria are able to eliminate the sugar and react with oxygen in a reaction of reduction of oxidation (redox).
 A very famous Japanese company presented a similar application when modifying a fuel cell.